Cayley Graph Propagation: Dirichlet Energy of Cayley graphs

-One limitation of our proposed model is the performance on datasets containing graphs with a comparatively higher node-to-edge ratio.
+\paragraph{Limitations and Future Work} One limitation of our proposed model is the performance on datasets containing graphs with a comparatively higher node-to-edge ratio.
 For this reason, one such avenue for future work is aligning the Cayley graph edges such that that they retain the inductive bias of the task \cite{sterner2024commute}.
 Additionally, it would be interesting to see how CGP performs in other tasks that utilise expander graphs, including but not limited to temporal graph rewiring \cite{petrovic2024temporal}.
-Furthermore, concurrent work has used \emph{virtual nodes} as the focal point of their proposed methods \cite{qian2024probabilistic, sestak2024vn} with \citet{southern2024understanding} analysing virtual nodes' role within the context of over-squashing.
+Furthermore, concurrent work has used \emph{virtual nodes} as the focal point of their proposed methods \cite{qian2024probabilistic, sestak2024vn} with \citet{southern2024understanding} analysing the role of virtual nodes within the context of over-squashing.
 Therefore, we theorise an interesting setting would be applying these authors' approaches to the additional virtual nodes retained from the complete Cayley graph structure.